-That is why we are going to break everything down month by month.
+That is why we are going to break everything about Iceland Weather down month by month.
 This way you can know exactly what to expect.

 After all, sometimes the best time to visit Iceland is simply when it best fits into your life.
 Whenever you make the trip, our month-by-month breakdown will help you make the most of it.

 Iceland Weather in January

 Happy New Year!
 January is a great time to visit Iceland.
-During this time of the year you will find highs of about 36°F and lows of about 27°F.
+During this time of year you will find highs of about 36°F and lows of about 27°F.

 Is that warmer than you expected?
-For a country named after ice, Iceland winters are actually quite moderate when compared with a lot of other places in the world!
+For a country named after ice, Iceland’s winters are actually quite moderate when compared with a lot of other places in the world!

-That being said, January in Iceland is the coldest month.
+That being said, January in Iceland is the coldest and windiest month.
 You will want to bring warm clothing and dress appropriately!
 Expect lots of snow and ice.

 Iceland Weather in February

 Honestly, the temperatures do not change much in February.
 What does change is the hours of daylight!

-In the beginning of January you will only get about 4 hours of daylight a day.
+At the beginning of January, you will only get about 4 hours of daylight a day.
 By the end of February, this increases to about 10 hours.

 February is a great month to come because there is more daylight but the crowds and costs are still at a minimum.
 Check out our post on things to know before you visit Iceland in February!